vkiitr/auditing/audit-log-service/README.md

 Working features:

-- Exposes one GET API (/audits) that returns all records as per logged-in user's role.
+- Exposes a GET API (/audits) that returns all records as per logged-in user's role.
 APi has pagination and sorting support.

 - Listen on locally installed rabbitmq and receive audit record message on port 5672 with guest user. all configuration can be modified from `auditing\audit-log-service\src\main\resources\application.properties`

-- Supportd memory user authentication with ADMIN and NONADMIN role. (user and role information can be found below in the file)
+- Support in memory user authentication with ADMIN and NONADMIN role. (user and role information can be found below in the file)

 # Technical support instructions